Dynamical symmetry breaking in geometrodynamics: The Reissner-Nordstr o m geometry as an example

 \section{The Reissner-Nordstr\"{o}m geometry as an example}

-As an example we will study the Reissner-Norstr\"{o}m geometry.
+In this section we will study the Reissner-Norstr\"{o}m geometry example.
 The line element for this spacetime is given by the following expression,

 In this section we will introduce for this solution to the Einstein-Maxwell equations the conserved currents and conserved charges.
 We will also introduce the vectors that diagonalize locally and covariantly the stress-energy tensor and generate blades one and two.
-This example will enable in section \ref{fopert} to introduce perturbations in a general case with more clarity.
-Perturbations under the scope of a tetrad geometric interpretation of local gauge transformations.
+This example will enable us to introduce perturbations in a general case with more clarity in section \ref{fopert}.
+Perturbations which will be considered under the scope of a tetrad geometric interpretation of local gauge transformations.
 Tetrads become tools of primary importance, as local gauge symmetries are associated to structures that can be expressed in terms of these new tetrad vectors.
-We present first, the four tetrad vectors introduced in paper \cite{A} that locally and covariantly diagonalize the electromagnetic stress-energy tensor and define at every point in spacetime the blades one and two.
+We present first, the four tetrad vectors introduced in paper \cite{A} that locally and covariantly diagonalize the electromagnetic stress-energy tensor and define at every point in spacetime blades one and two.